EMMC-ASBL/tripper/docs/datadoc/fetching-resources-from-a-triplestore.md

 The first shortened version is only possible for [predefined keywords] that are specifically added in tripper.
 The binding of the `dcat` namespace is required first for both cases.

-Note that full iris (e.g. `http://www.w3.org/ns/dcat#Dataset`) cannot be used currently.
+Note that full iris (e.g. `http://www.w3.org/ns/dcat#Dataset`) is currently not supported.

-You can then search for documented resources of other types or include more than one type in the search.
+You can also search for documented resources of other types or include more than one type in the search.
 ```python
 >>> SEM = ts.bind("sem", "https://w3id.com/emmo/domain/sem/0.1#")
 >>> search(ts, type="sem:SEMImage")  # doctest: +ELLIPSIS